 An employee is considered absent anytime they do not report to work for their regular work shift that is not due to a scheduled time off.
-For unscheduled absences, the employee will need to notify their supervisor/designee within one hour of expected start time.
-If a return date is unknown, the employee must notify supervisor/designee an hour or before the start time of regular work shift.
+Employees must notify their supervisor/designee no later than one (1) hour before their expected start time if they are to be absent.

-Unscheduled absences place an unfair burden on co-workers and clients and normal business operations and should be avoided when possible.
+Unscheduled absences place an unfair burden on co-workers and stakeholders and normal business operations and should be avoided when possible.
 Frequent unscheduled absences, including late arrivals, early departures and failures to report to work, are grounds for corrective action, up to and including termination.

 Excessive absences and failure to report absences on time may lead to corrective action, up to and including termination.
 Unscheduled absences are excessive if they occur frequently (6 or more occasions in a rolling calendar year); they may also be excessive if they show a pattern.
-Absences immediately before or after holidays and weekends are suspect.
+Recurrent absences immediately before or after holidays and weekends may warrant disciplinary action.

-The Organization reserves the right to request a physician's statement for absences due to illness or injury.
+The Organization reserves the right to request a physician's statement or medical certification for absences due to illness or injury.
 Any employee who is absent for three (3) consecutive working days without notification is deemed to have resigned voluntarily.